thanhhungg97/exchange-service/Readme.md

     This implemention inmemory only
     but easy for switching with other database
     Only support 1 concurrent request at a time
-    -> Need provide sharing by id and locking mechainsm
+    -> Need provide sharing by productid and locking mechainsm

 # Future Improve